Rent Board Fee Frequently Asked Questions

-For the 2023 tax year, the per-unit fee is $59.00 per dwelling unit and $29.50 per residential hotel room.
+For the 2023 tax year, the per unit fee is $59.00 per apartment unit and $29.50 per residential hotel room.
 A landlord may collect 50% of the fee from tenants, which is $29.50 per dwelling unit and $14.75 per residential hotel room.
 More information can be found here.

 I paid a greater Rent Board Fee than was the final assessed amount and believe I should receive a partial or full refund for 21-22.